Inspiring Neighbourhoods Grant

 Ineligible Projects and Expenses

 Examples of ineligible expenses:

-- Invoices/proof of payment (including deposits) dated prior to the date of your approval letter from The City will be considered ineligible expenses.
+- Invoices/proof of payment (including deposits) dated prior to the date of your approval letter from The City are considered ineligible expenses.

 - fundraising for costs not related to the project

-- contingency, a sum of money set aside at the start of a project to cover increased projected costs
+- contingency, a sum of money set aside at the start of a project to cover increased project costs

 - funding of staff positions or volunteer honorariums

 - One off or annual events

 - commercial activities and related costs